 d) Failure to optimize platform openness: While platforms need to be open, there needs to be governance in place to ensure that the ‘openness’ is not exploited by external entities.

 e) Platform talent-related issues: Platform engineering requires full-stack engineers as well as other talent such as ML experts and data scientists, who have now become as rare as unicorns!

 f) Failure to build trust: Enterprises on the journey to platformization need to gain customers’ trust and prioritize privacy and security as essential areas to be addressed.

 So how can traditional enterprises overcome these challenges and become digital platform enterprises?
-By taking a leaf out of the playbook of a successful platform business, which we have discussed here.
+By taking a leaf out of the playbook of a successful platform business.